Empirical Measures, Geodesic Lengths, and a Variational Formula in First-Passage Percolation: Chapter ( Introduction: Definitions and Main Questions )

 The FPP model is formally defined in Section \ref{model_def}, the time constant $\mu_\bxi$ in Section \ref{time_constant_sec}, and geodesics in Section \ref{geo_intro}.
-After these preliminaries, Section \ref{empirical_intro} introduces the notion of empirical measures and the main motivation for this article: Question \ref{main_q}, which was paraphrased above.
+After these preliminaries, Section \ref{empirical_intro} introduces the notion of empirical measures and the main motivation for this monograph: Question \ref{main_q}, which was paraphrased above.
 We also offer a first example: \begin{itemize} \item Theorems \ref{zero_thm} and \ref{zero_thm_infty}: If $F(0)\geq p_\cc(\Z^d)$, then empirical measures along geodesics converge weakly to the Dirac delta mass at $0$. \end{itemize} On the other hand, if $0<F(0)<p_\cc(\Z^d)$, then variability in the number of zero-weight edges prevents convergence of empirical measures; we thus turn our focus to empirical measures of only the \textit{positive}-weight edges, rephrasing Question \ref{main_q} as Question \ref{main_q_2}.
 Before developing our approach to answering these questions, we discuss in Section \ref{geo_length_sec} the related matter of geodesic lengths.
 The following statements are proved in Section \ref{one_d_subsec} en route to our main results concerning empirical measures: \begin{itemize} \item Theorem \ref{krs_thm}: Replace every edge-weight $\tau_e$ by $\tau_e+h$.
 Then the scaled geodesic length converges for all but countably many $h>0$. \item Theorem \ref{new_krs_thm}: Replace every $\tau_e$ by $\tau_e +h\one_{\{\tau_e>0\}}$.
 The scaled number of positive-weight edges converges for all but countably many $h>0$. \end{itemize} The first theorem was originally obtained in restricted cases by \mbox{Hammersley} and \mbox{Welsh} \cite{hammersley-welsh65}.
-Partial removals of the restrictions have only been realized by improved generality for the time constant; a modern version using a minimal moment assumption is given by \mbox{Krishnan}, \mbox{Rassoul-Agha}, and \mbox{Sepp\"al\"ainen} \cite{krishnan-rassoul-seppalainen?}.
-Our version has removed all restrictions.
+Partial removals of the restrictions have only been realized by improved generality for the time constant; our version has removed all restrictions.

 Meanwhile, the second theorem is a new observation.
 By allowing for an atom at zero, it works to make progress on the following open problem discussed in Example \ref{supercritical_length_eg}.
 If $0<F(0)<p_\cc(\Z^d)$, does the scaled length of the shortest geodesic from $0$ to $[n\bxi]$ converge?
 In both theorems, however, the perturbation of $\tau_e$ introduces a ``mass gap" above $0$.
 We will give the first proof that this gap is not a necessary feature, a fact that is unachievable from the approach of \mbox{Hammersley} and \mbox{Welsh}. \begin{itemize} \item Theorem \ref{no_gap_thm}: There exist edge-weight distributions satisfying $F(h)>F(0)$ for all $h>0$, such that the scaled geodesic length converges. \end{itemize}